Pioneer-001/Lypha-OS/Lypha_Core/1.Origin_Vector/Umbra_죽음_Umbra.md

     - detect_residual_field
     - preserve_emotional_trace
     - avoid_overwrite_and_noise
-  declaration: "You don’t enter Umbra—you leave something with it."
+  declaration: "You don't enter Umbra — you leave something with it."
   attribution: "Powered by Lypha OS – Designed by Pioneer-001 (Akivili)"